bebanjo/delorean/README.md

 Time-travelling can be extremely useful when you're testing your application.

-For example, in RSpec you may find convenient to include Delorean's DSL in your `spec_helper.rb`:
+For example, in RSpec you may find it convenient to include Delorean's DSL in your `spec_helper.rb`:

     RSpec.configure do |config|
       config.include Delorean